xbluedogx/mysql_utils/README.md

 This topology is error prone and has been simplified to a single master with one or more slaves.
   - **Zookeeper provides service discovery**
-The contract between the administrative tools and the MySQL applications is Zookeeper.
+The contract between the administrative tools and the MySQL applications is via Zookeeper.
 With few exceptions, Zookeeper provides clients with database hostnames, usernames and passwords.